Advertisement

-If you have been hearing more about home battery systems then it’s probably because of a new Labor government initiative that’s set to make solar power more affordable for Australian home owners.
-But if you’re wondering what a home battery actually is, how it works and whether The Cheaper Home Batteries Program will actually made solar more affordable, keep reading.
+If you have been hearing more about home battery systems, then it’s probably because of changes due on 1st May 2026 to the Labor government initiative that’s already making solar power more affordable for Australian homeowners.
+But if you’re wondering what a home battery actually is, how it works and whether The Cheaper Home Batteries Program will actually make solar more affordable, keep reading.

 How does a home battery work?